If I didn’t know better, I’d think that dietary fiber had the best lobbying apparatus in the civilized world!

 This leads many owners to seek out a high-fiber food for their pooch.
 Before you click-and-pay for the first high-fiber food you see, take a moment to educate yourself about high-fiber dog foods (don’t worry, we’ll explain everything you need to know).

-We’ll even recommend five great choices for you, and explain why they’re among the best options.
+We’ll even recommend eight great choices for you, and explain why they’re among the best options.
 Read on!

 The Benefits of High-Fiber Dog Foods

 Fiber provides many of the same benefits for dogs that it does for their owners.
 Some of the most noteworthy include: